 “The report demonstrates the numerous ways that existing market structures, particularly in PJM and MISO, are biased in favor of older, large, slow-to-react resources,” said John Kostyack, Executive Director of the Wind Solar Alliance (WSA).
-“Although wind and solar power are beating all other sources on cost in many regions, grid operators limit their deployment by failing to utilize them for reliability services such as ramping and frequency regulation.
+“Although solar and wind power are beating all other sources on cost in many regions, grid operators limit their deployment by failing to utilize them for reliability services such as ramping and frequency regulation.
 It’s time for market operators to ensure these clean, low-cost technologies are appropriately recognized and rewarded for the reliability services they can provide.”

 Most RTOs’ rules were written before renewables made up a meaningful portion of the generation fleet.
 Characteristics such as “inertia” and “spinning reserve” reflect attributes of certain generators, and are not actual reliability services.
 The actual services such as frequency stabilization and regulation, ramping, voltage regulation, disturbance ride-through, and 10- or 30-minute reserves can be provided as well or better by modern wind, solar, storage, and demand response resources.